 The Temple Office

 The TBE office is available to you or for your questions.
-We are open Tuesdays thru Fridays, 9:00 am - Noon.
+We are typically open Tuesdays thru Thursday, 9:30 am - Noon.
 For Rabbi or Temple information or to RSVP for an event, please call the Temple office.
-941-755-4900 The Office is located at Temple Beth El, 5150 Peridia Blvd E, Bradenton 34203.
+941-755-4900.
+The Office is located at Temple Beth El, 5150 Peridia Blvd E, Bradenton 34203.
 Please notate on your check what the monies are for ie: "donation", "dues".
 You can also find out information or RSVP to an event by going to www.templebethelbradenton.com/events

 Got pocket change?
 Remember Pushke money?
 Put your change each day in a ziplock bag, then bring the bag to the Temple as a donation.
 Every little bit helps!
 It is a great way to get the kids to contribute too!